opis/view/docs/5.x/views.md

 ## Introduction

 A *view* is nothing more but an instance of a class that implements the `Opis\View\IView` interface.
-The interface has two methods: `viewName` and `viewVars`.
+The interface has two methods: `viewName` and `viewVariables`.
 The first method must return the name of the view, while the other one must return a mapped array of values, representing the view's variables.

 The default implementation of a *view* is provided by the library itself, through its `Opis\View\View` class.